-Scheirer and Slaney (1997) collect an array of features (Features a.3, a.4, b.3, c.1, c.2, and more) along with their statistics for speech/music classification.
+Scheirer and Slaney [47] collect an array of features (Features a.3, a.4, b.3, c.1, c.2, and more) along with their statistics for speech/music classification.
 They use various classification frameworks (multi-dimensional Gaussian MAP estimator, Gaussian Mixture Model, spatial partitioning, and nearest-neighbor classifier) with rigorous training.
 The best classifier achieves 94% correct classification rate on a frame-by-frame basis.

-Saunders (1996) uses statistics of zero crossing rates (ZCR, Feature a.4) to distinguish speech and music in FM radio programs.
+Saunders [45] uses statistics of zero crossing rates (ZCR, Feature a.4) to distinguish speech and music in FM radio programs.
 The idea is that ZCR exhibits a bi-model property (vowels vs. consonants) in speech, but not in music.
-A 90% classification rate is reported using samples from a two-hour FM radio program.
+A 90% classification rate is reported using samples from a 2-hour FM radio program.

-Srinivasan et al. (1999) use Features a.1, a.4, and b.1 to segment mixed audio into speech and music based on heuristic rules.
+Srinivasan et al. [52] use Features a.1, a.4, and b.1 to segment mixed audio into speech and music based on heuristic rules.
 The task is particularly challenging because of the presence of speech-over-music, fade in and fade out, and special sounds in the audio signal, which is actually common in real-world audio data like the audio track of a TV broadcast.
 An 80% classification rate is reported, against manually generated ground truth (i.e., a human listener decides if a mixed portion of audio belongs to music or speech segment.).

-7.2.3.
+c.
 Using audio features for video indexing

-Wang et al. (1997) use Features a.2, a.3, and b.3 to characterize different types of video clips associated with the audio tracks.
-The purpose is to use audio information to help understand the video content (e.g., news, weather report, commercials, or football games).
+Wang et al. [60] use Features a.2, a.3, and b.3 to characterize different types of video clips associated with the audio tracks.
+The purpose is to use audio information to help understand the video content (news, weather report, commercials, or football games).
 Some unique characteristics of the audio features associated with each video type are reported.

-Huang and Liu (1998) use a set of features (Features a.2, a.3, b.2, b.3, c.1, and more) to form feature vectors for audio break detection.
+Huang et al. [24] use a set of features (Features a.2, a.3, b.2, b.3, c.1, and more) to form feature vectors for audio break detection.
 The result is combined with color and motion break detection results to segment videos into scenes.

-He et al. (1999) use Feature b.1 to identify the speaker's emphasis in his/her oral presentation, based on the observation that the speaker's introduction of a new topic often corresponds to an increased pitch range in his/her voice.
+He et al. [22] use Feature b.1 to identify the speaker's emphasis in his/her oral presentation, based on the observation that the speaker's introduction of a new topic often corresponds to an increased pitch range in his/her voice.
 This information, combined with slide transition information of the presentation, is used to extract important segments and generate summaries of oral-slide presentations.
 This interesting application shows the strength of integrating audio features with other types of features, even meta-information.

-Naphade et al. (1998) used an integrated HMM model (called multiject) taking both audio and visual features as observations to detect events such as an explosion.
-Recently, they also proposed a probabilistic framework using Bayesian networks for semantic-level indexing and retrieval (Naphade and Huang, 2000).
-Sundaram and Chang (2000a) applied a causal memory-based model in detecting audio scenes, which are defined as segments with long-term consistent audio features.
-They further extended the scene segmentation model to both audio and visual domains and investigated the alignment issues between audio and video scenes (Sundaram and Chang, 2000b).
+Naphade et al. [39] used an integrated HMM model (called multiject) taking both audio and visual features as observations to detect events such as an explosion.
+Recently, they also proposed a probabilistic framework using Bayesian networks for semantic-level indexing and retrieval [40].
+Sundaram and Chang [53] applied a causal memory based model in detecting audio scenes, which are defined to be segments with long-term consistent audio features.
+In [54], they further extended the scene segmentation model to both audio and visual domains and investigated the alignment issues between audio and video scenes.